Post-transcriptional Regulation of Gene Expression in Inflammation, Hepatotoxicity, and Cancer

 The goal of Dr. Patial’s research program is to understand the role of RNA Binding Proteins of the Tristetraprolin family in Health and Disease.
 Zinc finger protein 36 (ZFP36), also commonly referred to as Tristetraprolin (TTP), and the two other members of this family, Zinc Finger Protein 36 Like 1 (ZFP36L1), and Zinc Finger Protein 36 Like 2 (ZFP36L2) bind to AU-rich elements within the 3’untranslated regions of target mRNAs and result in their rapid turnover.
 TTP is known to regulate mRNAs of inflammatory mediators, including cytokines and chemokines.
 In this way, TTP regulates inflammation and innate immune responses.

 While much is known about the role of TTP in inflammation, the physiological and pathological roles of ZFP36L1 and ZFP36L2 remain elusive.
 However, our preliminary results show that both ZFP36L1 and ZFP36L2 play a critical role in regulating liver homeostasis and the liver’s response to environmental and occupational toxicants.
-Therefore, our second goal is to:
+Therefore, our second goal is to elucidate the molecular mechanisms of TTP family RNA binding Protein mediated regulation of liver inflammation and fibrosis.

-The ultimate goal is to gain mechanistic insights into the molecular mechanisms of lung and liver disease with the possibility of identifying novel diagnostic and prognostic biomarkers and to develop agents for prevention and therapy.
+The ultimate goal of our research is to gain mechanistic insights into the molecular mechanisms of lung and liver disease with the possibility of identifying novel diagnostic and prognostic biomarkers and to develop agents for prevention and therapy.